 Because dogs are our best friends, we naturally want to give them the best.
 This includes providing them with a balanced diet with a good mixture of nutrients, as well as the occasional tasty treat.

 We also want to ensure they enjoy life to the full and keep fit with plenty of long walks and play.
 There are many other ways in which we can do our bit to keep them healthy so that they can have a long and happy life.

 One essential part of your dog’s health routine is to take regular steps to keep them free of common pests like fleas, ticks and worms.

 These pests can very quickly become much more than just a nuisance to your dog.

-A common sign of fleas is when your dog seems to be scratching a lot, but in fact an irritating itch is the least of their worries.
-Fleas can produce a serious allergic reaction in dogs, and these and similar pests can carry a range of diseases that in extreme cases can be fatal.
-Thankfully, it’s very rare for things to reach this stage, and commonplace pest infestations can be easily handled.
+A common sign of fleas is when your dog seems to be scratching a lot, but an irritating itch is the least of their worries.
+Fleas can produce a severe allergic reaction in dogs, and these and similar pests can carry a range of diseases that in extreme cases can be fatal.
+Thankfully, it’s rare for things to reach this stage, and common pest infestations can be easily handled.
 Nevertheless, it pays to remember that prevention is the best form of cure.

-Vets recommend worming your dog every 3-6 months using tablets like Bob Martin wormer treatment.
+Vets recommend worming your dog every 3-6 months.

 Check for ticks